The-going/evlproject/content/core/user-api/scheduling/_index.md

   percentage_]({{< relref "#sched-peak-quota" >}}) of the global period allotted to the new group, which is also set to 100% at creation time.
-This means that by default, a new group might double its quota value by accumulating runtime credit, consuming up to 100% of the CPU time during the next period.
+This means that by default, a new group might double its quota value by accumulating runtime budget, consuming up to 100% of the CPU time during the next period.
 Likewise, you may want to [change it]({{< relref "#modify-quota-group" >}}) to reflect the final value.